t-mart/wap/docs/why.rst

   print("Hi, I'm running on " .. wowVersion .. " WoW!")

 This code is clear in its intentions.
 It's simply Lua code, and it leverages the WoW API we have at hand to do the job.
-And, it can be statically analyzed.
+It's also fast to build because it has no directives and it can be statically analyzed.

 And this is just the Lua. `packager`_ has similar constructs for TOC and XML files (albeit, in a slightly different syntax for *each language*).
 Here's why you wouldn't